-The sectors identified include healthcare and manufacturing.
+The key industry sectors our local area has identified include Healthcare, Manufacturing, Agriculture/Forestry/Fishing and Hunting, Transportation and Warehousing, Professional, Scientific, and Technical Services.
 To ensure that education and training opportunities stay aligned with the needs of the labor market, CSP uses a similar framework for identifying in-demand occupations.
 We are currently working with our state college and manufacturing businesses to identify training candidates, provide training and placement of the participants into manufacturing jobs.
 CSP has excellent relationships with business partners across a number of industry sectors.